 by Center for Architecture

 The Center for Architecture is excited to announce new leadership transitions.
-Following two years of service to the organization as Chair of the Board of Trustees, Jennifer Sage, FAIA, LEED AP, Founding Partner at Sage and Coombe Architects, has stepped down, with Peter Robinson, Department of Architecture at the College of Architecture, Art and Planning at Cornell University, assuming the role.
+Following two years of service to the organization as Chair of the Board of Trustees, Jennifer Sage, FAIA, LEED AP, Founding Partner at Sage and Coombe Architects, has stepped down, with Peter Robinson, Founder of WorkUrban and Assistant Professor in the Department of Architecture at Cornell University’s College of Architecture, Art and Planning at Cornell University, assuming the role.
 Marc Norman, founder of Ideas and Action, who joined the Board as a Trustee in September 2022, is appointed Vice Chair.

 During her tenure, which concluded on June 30, 2024, Sage was an instrumental force in leading the Center for Architecture.
 She has been engaged with the organization for over a decade, having joined the AIANY Board of Directors in 2013 as a Director, serving as Vice President of Design Excellence from 2016 to 2018, and then joining the Center for Architecture Board of Trustees in 2019.
 Sage also currently serves as Co-Chair of the Center for Architecture’s Exhibitions Committee, through which the organization develops its annual exhibitions program, and is part of the Scholarship Committee, an essential initiative that awards students and professionals scholarships and grants.
 While Sage is no longer Chair, she will remain on the Board of Trustees, where she will continue to provide guidance and expertise for the organization.